Chirru

-Chirru (ಚಿರು) is a 2010 Kannada romantic action film directed by Mahesh Babu and written by Swamiji.
+Chirru is a 2010 Indian Kannada-language romantic action film directed by Mahesh Babu and written by Swamiji.
 The film stars Chiranjeevi Sarja and Kriti Kharbanda (in her Kannada film debut), in leading roles whilst Kiran Srinivas plays a brief supporting role.
 The film was released across Karnataka cinemas on 19 November 2010 to average and mixed response.

 Plot

 Chiru is an unemployed guy, who arrives in Bangalore for a job interview.
 One day, he falls in love with Madhu, the daughter of state's Home Minister Rajasekhar, but later learns that she is in love with Dilip, an IAS aspirant.
 Dilip and Madhu decide to elope, where Chiru also helps them.
 Rajasekhar mistakes Chiru to be Madhu's boyfriend and dispatches goons to kill him.
 However, Chiru clears the misunderstanding and Rajasekhar accepts Dilip and Madhu's marriage, and Chiru brings them back to Rajasekhar.
 Later, Chiru realizes that he misses Madhu, and decide to leave for his hometown.
 Madhu also realizes her love for Chiru, and reveals it to her mother.
 She ask Madhu to elope with Chiru, but Madhu refuses as she has already made her father feel ashamed and will not repeat the same mistake again.
 Rajasekhar overhears their conversation, and has a change of heart, where he reunites Chiru and Madhu.